-3-Minute Hari Chutney With Black Salt also known as Green Chutney is a super popular condiment found everywhere—from busy markets to everyday dinner tables.
-Made with simple ingredients, it’s packed with flavor and loved all across Pakistan and India.
+3-Minute Hari Chutney With Black Salt also known as Green Chutney made with simple ingredients, it’s packed with flavor and loved all across Pakistan and India.
 Try it once, and you’ll be hooked too.

 In Pakistan, we call green chutney Hari Chutney (Hari means green, and chutney means dip).
 It’s a mild, flavorful sauce—and like Lehsun Ki Chutney, it’s naturally gluten-free.

-This chutney is a very versatile Pakistani chutney, meaning it goes well with any kind of Chaat like Papdi Chaat also it pairs well with Biryani.
+This chutney goes well with any kind of Chaat like Papdi Chaat also it pairs well with Biryani.
 It can be added to Raita to give it a delicious kick that particular Raita is known as Green Chutney Raita.

 CAN THIS CHUTNEY BE FROZEN?